PalmSHIELD Products are Engineered

 Mounting Options

 It is up to the owner or project engineer to select the type of anchoring system for anchoring PalmSHIELD’s plated column design to your structure.
-We have worked with engineers across the United States to attach the PalmSHIELD architectural screening product to structural steel and adjoining structures for rooftop installations.
+We have worked with engineers across the United States to attach the PalmSHIELD architectural screen fencing and wall product to structural steel and adjoining structures for rooftop installations.
 However, the majority of our installations are mounted to the top of concrete surfaces.

 Base Plate Details